wpengine/faustjs/docs/queries/README.md

 It gets a Next context-bound Apollo client.
 It makes a query with the Apollo client.
 It calls `getNextStaticProps` and configures the fragment it wants to use for the `posts` query.

-Note that in **MyComponent** it simply calls `usePosts`.
+Note that **MyComponent** calls `usePosts`.
 The call to `usePosts` will get the posts with the Apollo client cache's configured fields.

 You can configure `getNextStaticProps` and `getNextServerSideProps` exactly the same way.